-Tackling turnover theory at the meso level is not new; it has been advocated at the organization culture level (Abelson, 1993) and even empirically examined on occasion (cf. Feeley & Burnett, 1997.
-However, it is our belief that these approaches have not focused enough on social factors-specifically, the attitudes, characteristics, and behaviors of focal employees' coworkers.
-Although researchers perhaps do not naturally think of quitting as a social phenomenon, our research suggests that it is and that additional research regarding the social predictors of turnover is warranted.
+Tackling turnover theory at the meso level is not new; it has been advocated at the organization culture level (Abelson, 1993), and even empirically examined on occasion (c.f.
+Feeley & Burnett 1997; Krackhardt & Porter, 1985, 1986; Rumery, 2003).
+However, it is our belief that these approaches have not focused enough on social factors-specifically, the attitudes, characteristics, and behaviors of one's coworkers.
+Although researchers perhaps do not naturally think of quitting as a social phenomenon, our research suggests that it is, and that additional research regarding the social predictors of turnover is warranted.